The Great Gatsby (2013 film): Plot

-At the Plaza, Gatsby tells Tom of his affair with Daisy.
-Tom accuses Gatsby of having never attended Oxford and having made his fortune through bootlegging with mobsters.
-Eventually, both Gatsby and Daisy leave.
+At the Plaza, Gatsby tries to convince Daisy to tell Tom she never loved him, only for her to say she loved both.
+Tom then pledges that he will take better care of Daisy, before accusing Gatsby of having never attended Oxford and having made his fortune through bootlegging with Wolfsheim.
+He presses Gatsby about his new money origins, and Gatsby loses his temper, upsetting Daisy.
+Knowing she won't leave him for Gatsby, Tom lets both Gatsby and Daisy leave the hotel together.

 After fighting with George over her infidelity, Myrtle runs into the street and is fatally struck by Gatsby's car after mistaking it for Tom's.
-Upon learning about Myrtle's death, Tom tells George that the car belongs to Gatsby and that he suspects Gatsby was Myrtle's lover, while Nick deduces Daisy was driving when the accident happened.
-Nick, overhearing Daisy accepting Tom's promise to take care of everything, tries to warn Gatsby about it, but the latter stubbornly believed that Daisy decided to live with Gatsby.
+Upon learning about Myrtle's death, Tom tells George that the car belongs to Gatsby and he suspects Gatsby was Myrtle's lover.
+At the Buchanans' mansion, Nick overhears Daisy accepting Tom's promise to take care of everything.
+He discovers Gatsby hiding outside the mansion, and deduces Daisy was driving when the accident happened.
+Nick advises Gatsby to leave town before authorities pin Myrtle's murder on him; Gatsby refuses to leave, believing Daisy merely needs time to realize her love for him.

-Inside the mansion, Gatsby tells Nick the truth that he was born penniless; his real name is James Gatz, and he had asked Daisy to wait for him until he had made something of himself after the war; instead, she married Tom seven months after the war ended.
-The next day, Nick goes back to work and Gatsby awaits a call from Daisy while swimming in his pool.
-The phone rings, and a servant answers it.
-Believing the caller to be Daisy, Gatsby is shot and killed by a vengeful George, who then commits suicide.
-Nick, who was the one calling, hears the gunshots and is the only person other than reporters to attend Gatsby's funeral as Daisy, Tom, and their daughter are leaving New York.
-The media falsely and negatively paints Gatsby as Myrtle's lover and killer, infuriating Nick.
-Disgusted with both the city and its inhabitants, Nick leaves after taking a final walk through Gatsby's deserted mansion and reflecting on Gatsby's ability to hope.
+Inside his mansion, Gatsby tells Nick the truth: he was born penniless, and his real name is James Gatz.
+He had asked Daisy to wait for him until he had made something of himself after the war; instead, she married the wealthy Tom seven months after the war ended.
+Nick and Gatsby talk until morning; Nick departs, affirming his admiration of Gatsby.
+The next day, Nick returns to work, and Gatsby awaits a call from Daisy while swimming in his pool.
+The phone rings, and Gatsby's butler answers it.
+Believing the caller to be Daisy, Gatsby emerges from the pool, but is shot and killed by a vengeful George, who then commits suicide.
+Nick, who was the one calling, hears the gunshots and is the only person other than reporters to attend Gatsby's funeral as the Buchanans are leaving New York.
+The media falsely paints Gatsby as Myrtle's lover and killer, enraging Nick.
+Disgusted with both the city and its inhabitants, Nick leaves after taking a final walk through Gatsby's abandoned mansion and reflecting on Gatsby's ability to hope.

-In the sanatorium, Nick finishes typing his memoir and titles it The Great Gatsby.
+Nick finishes typing his memoir and titles it The Great Gatsby.